Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 ## How to mint the commit NFT

-Luckily for us, there is already a fantastic website that will do the heavy lifting.
+Luckily, there is already a fantastic website that will do the heavy lifting.

 So step one, go to the GitNFT website.